 On August 23, 2021 Fantagio announced that they signed an exclusive contract with senior actor Baek Yoonsik.

-On August 29, 2021 a banner was put on Fantagio’s building that the building is up for rent.
-The agency will soon move to a new building.
-Fantagio will officially communicate about the new address once the move is finalized.
+On August 29, 2021 a banner was put on Fantagio’s building in Yeoksam-dong that the building was up for rent.

 On September 1, 2021 it was announced that Fantagio (actor management) and Fantagio Music (music production) will merge on November 11, 2021.
-Fantagio is expected to keep Fantagio Pictures and SOLID C&M as subsidiaries until mentioned otherwise (see image below).
+Fantagio is expected to keep Fantagio Pictures and SOLID C&M as subsidiaries until mentioned otherwise.